senseigab/senseigab.github.io/04 Presentations.md

 This page provides the presentations I have publicly delivered such as conference presentations and invited talks or seminars.
 My handouts and slide presentations on these occasions will be provided in due course!

 ### Conference presentations
-* Gapas, W. G. A., & Ballesteros-Lintao, R. (2020).
-The discursive news values of the 2017 Marawi City siege: A corpus-assisted multimodal discourse analysis of selected newspaper reports. *Japan Association of English Corpus Studies (JAECS) 2020 46th Annual Conference*, online event. [upcoming]
+* Gapas, W. G. A. (2020).
+The discursive news values of the 2017 Marawi City siege: A corpus-assisted multimodal discourse analysis of selected newspaper reports. *Japan Association of English Corpus Studies (JAECS) 2020 46th Annual Conference*, online event. [upcoming] ([handouts](https://senseigab.github.io/presentations/JAECSRef.pdf) | slides)

 * Gapas, W. G. A. (2019).
 Investigating the discursive newsworthiness of the 2017 Marawi City siege. *The 20th English in Southeast Asia Conference*, Raffles Town Club, Singapore.